 - CLICK HERE to tell Universal Pictures to stick it to AMC and release Fast & Furious 9 streaming right now!

 In one of the most insane and self-destructive moves ever made by a national corporation, AMC Theaters announced on April 28, 2020 that they will no longer show movies owned by Universal Pictures.
 The move comes as a direct response to Universal admitting that by digitally releasing Trolls World Tour instead of waiting until theaters reopen from the Coronavirus pandemic, they made a lot of money.
+Predictably, AMC has now backed off on that threat and they’ve reached a deal with Universal.

 Removing Awards Obstacles